 First, our Medicare leads page has been weak from day one.
 We got questions because they were not answered on our site.
 Bottom line, we needed to offer more information.

-Solution – The Medicare Leads page has been updated.
+Solution – More Medicare Leads content.
 It is still somewhat basic as a whole which is by design.
 See below.

 Second, we needed more Medicare content in general and we needed to specifically address turning 65 leads and prospecting right now.